tirmizee/SQL-ORACLE-Example/README.md

 ### COALESCE

-COALESCE function aims to return a non-NULL value
+COALESCE function aims to return a non-NULL value.
+You must specify at least two expressions.

 #### COALESCE syntax

     COALESCE ( expr1, expr2, [expr…])

+#### COALESCE with simple

+    SELECT
+        COALESCE(emp_code, name ) AS COALESCE
+    FROM salary;
+    -- is equivalent to
+    SELECT
+        CASE WHEN emp_code IS NOT NULL THEN emp_code ELSE name END FROM salary;

 ### SUBSTR